Please telephone or email the school office by 8.50am if your child is going to be absent.

 The school will always deal with any unacceptable behaviour which occurs in school in line with our behaviour policy.
 If your child tells you about any unacceptable behaviour which you think the school might not be aware of please let us know and we will deal with it.
-It is so much easier for us to get to the truth of any incidents as we have ready access to all of the adults and children who may have crucial information.
-This is particularly important as children might be economical with the truth or even exaggerate for the sake of enthralling and diverting conversation usually just before bedtime.
-If you are aware of any misbehaviour between pupils out of school then you need to speak to the parents of the children concerned.
 Parents should never reprimand other peoples children in school.

-Children from the reception class and years 1, 2, and 3 give two lovely performances to their parents.
-This is a delightful event, thoroughly enjoyed by everyone.
+Performances: Children from the reception class and years 1, 2, and 3 perform a version of the Christmas story to their parents.
+Children in Y4, 5 & 6 perform ‘The Nine Lessons & Carols’.
 You will receive information on costumes etc from the teachers nearer the time.

 All class assemblies start at 9.10 am.
-Each term each class leads an assembly when they show the audience what they have been learning.
+Each term all classes lead an assembly to show the audience what they have been learning.
 Families of the class involved are welcome to attend.
-We do ask that you switch off mobile phones and that pre-school children do not attend as they can distract children on stage and spoil it for everyone.
-One of our parents kindly offers to look after pre-school children in school while their parents attend these assemblies.
+We do ask that you switch off mobile phones and that pre-school children do not attend as they can distract children on stage.

 Conduct of parents